Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Precise asymptotics in redshift region near

-is finite\footnote{In the notations of Lemma \ref{lem:decay}, this guaranties that $f(1)$ is finite.}.
-This is clear by standard existence results for linear wave equations with smooth initial data, and because $\left\{\underline{w}=\underline{w}_0\right\} \cap \mathbf{I}$ is a compact region inside a globally hyperbolic spacetime. \end{proof} The following result will be useful to deduce decay in $L^2(S(u,\ubar))$ norm from energy decay. \begin{lem} Let $\psi$ be a $\pm 2$ spin-weighted scalar on $\mcm$.
+is finite\footnote{In the notation of Lemma \ref{lem:decay}, this guarantees that $f(1)$ is finite.
+This is clear by standard existence results for linear wave equations with smooth initial data, and because $\left\{\underline{w}=\underline{w}_1\right\} \cap \mathbf{I}$ is a compact region inside a globally hyperbolic spacetime.}, we conclude the proof by applying Lemma \ref{lem:decay} with $p=2\beta$.} \end{proof} The following result will be useful to deduce decay in $L^2(S(u,\ubar))$ norm from energy decay. \begin{lem} Let $\psi$ be a $\pm 2$ spin-weighted scalar on $\mcm$.
 We define the scalar function Then for $\wbar\geq 1$ and $r_2\leq r_1$,